Food and beverage stories

 The Tasmanian Grocer may be on a side street in Hampton, but there is a well-beaten path to its door.

 Customers come in search of Tasmanian staples: cheeses, chutneys, raspberry jam, and cool climate wines.
-They also hunt down more exotic delicacies like quails eggs, salmon sausages, and abalone.
+They also hunt down more exotic delicacies like quails, salmon sausages, and abalone.

 It’s a showcase of the island state under one roof.